WHAT DO WE DO WHEN, IN THIS SEASON OF RENEWAL,

 While you may feel you owe your presence as reassurance to them that you are okay, you don’t, actually.

 When you are in early-stage grief, or if you find yourself having a particularly tough day, even if it comes up for you last-minute, you have a choice: stay home.
-“Thank you, I love you, but I need to be by myself today… I appreciate your asking, but yes, I’m sure about this; I need to be alone.”
+“Thank you, but I need to be by myself today… I appreciate your asking, but yes, I’m sure about this; I need to be alone.”

 As grief counselor Megan Devine writes, “Remember that ‘no’ is a complete sentence.”

-You owe yourself only this: listening to what you’re feeling at the moment and then paing attention to that, choosing whatever is the best way for you to get through it.
+You owe yourself only this: listening to what you’re feeling at the moment and then paying attention to that, choosing whatever is the best way for you to get through it.

 These emotions, and the reality underlying them are so big.
 Grief, no matter what else you may be doing, is for most of us almost full-time employment for awhile.